TheMightyAmondee/CustomDeathPenaltyPlus/README.md

 - Disabling item loss
 - Amount of money lost, including max amount that can be lost
 - Amount of health and energy to restore
-- A more realistic option for dying, disabled by default
-- A friendship penalty with Harvey

 **Pass Out Penalty**
 - Amount of money lost, including max amount that can be lost
 - Amount of energy to restore next day

+**Other Penalties**
+- A more realistic option for dying, disabled by default
+- A friendship penalty with Harvey and/or Maru
+- More realistic spawn locations after death, includes new events, disabled by default
+- Apply a debuff after death, jinxed normally or burnt on Ginger Island, disabled by default

 ### Installation:
 1. Install the latest version of SMAPI